MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 # [C#](#tab/cs)

-To have your bot simply send a reply based on the intent that the LUIS app detected, call the the `LuisRecognizer`, to get a `RecognizerResult`.
+To have your bot simply send a reply based on the intent that the LUIS app detected, call the `LuisRecognizer`, to get a `RecognizerResult`.
 This can be done within your code whenever you need to get the LUIS intent.

 ```cs
 using System.Threading.Tasks;